About

 AI helps me research topics, challenge my own thinking, catch things I've missed, and build things I don't yet have the technical skills to build alone.
 The ideas are mine.
 The decisions are mine.
 Everything I publish, I stand behind fully.
 But AI is part of how I get there, and I'm not going to pretend otherwise.

 What I don't do is hand AI a prompt and publish whatever comes back.
 I don't ask it to write for me, think for me, or form opinions on my behalf.
-I use it the way you'd use a sharp, opinionated colleague: someone who pushes back, asks hard questions, and occasionally tells you you're wrong.
+I use it the way you'd use a sharp, opinionated colleague: someone who pushes back and asks hard questions.
 The work is better because of that process, not in spite of it.

 I'm transparent about this because I think it matters.
 Too many people either hide their AI use out of shame or use it as a shortcut without thinking critically about the output.
 There's a middle ground — using AI intentionally, ethically, and openly — and I'd rather demonstrate what that looks like than just talk about it.